The 10 Components of Fitness

-Not so long ago if I was to ask a random stranger “Who do you think the fitness person in the world is?” the would think a moment and then reply… “a Tri-Athlete” or “Marathon Runner” or “Iron Men” however the answer, 80% of the time it would point to an athlete or type of athlete that participated in an endurance sport like those mentioned above.
+Not so long ago if I was to ask a random stranger “Who do you think the fitness person in the world is?” they would think for a moment and then reply… “a Tri-Athlete” or “Marathon Runner” or “Iron Men” however the answer, 80% of the time it would point to an athlete or type of athlete that participated in an endurance sport, like those mentioned above.

 There 10 recognized components of physical fitness, I have listed them out with the CrossFit definition, followed by my layman’s description of what each one means.

 - Cardiovascular – The ability of the body system to gather, process and deliver oxygen.
 Meaning how efficient is your body as delivery oxygen around the body and to the muscles that are being used.